Killing of Missy Bevers: Surveillance footage

-In May 2016, Midlothian Police released a still image of what is believed to be a 2010-2012 Nissan Altima driving around early morning in the parking lot of SWFA Outdoors, a sports goods store located close to Creekside Church.
+In May 2016, Midlothian Police released a still image of what is believed to be a 2010–2012 Nissan Altima driving around early morning in the parking lot of SWFA Outdoors, a sports goods store located close to Creekside Church.
 The car, which police believe has an oval bumper sticker, pulled into the SWFA Outdoors parking lot at around 2 a.m. before leaving just a few minutes later.
-Midlothian police are interested in speaking with the unknown owner of this vehicle.
-According to assistant chief Kevin Johnson, the owner of the vehicle is not necessarily a suspect, but wants the person to identify themselves in case they could help the investigation.
-Later, In December 2016, SWFA Outdoors released the full surveillance footage from the parking lot.
-The video shows the vehicle of interest entering the parking lot the same early morning as the murder with the driver behaving in a bizarre manner.
+Police believe they could help the investigation.
+Later, in December 2016, SWFA Outdoors released the full surveillance footage from the parking lot.
+The video shows the vehicle of interest entering the parking lot the same early morning as the murder.
 The driver circles the store's parking lot, flashes the vehicle's headlights randomly, and parks in a secluded area for a few minutes before exiting the parking lot onto U.S. Route 287.
-As of June 2023, police have not identified the driver, and have also not definitively concluded whether or not this vehicle is related to Bever's killing.
+As of June 2023, police have not identified the driver, and have also not definitively concluded whether or not this vehicle is related to Bevers' killing.

+Reward and tips

 Initially, a reward was set at $10,000 before doubling to $20,000 and rising to $50,000.
 As of 2021, there is a reward of $150,000 for information potentially helpful in capturing the suspect.

 According to Midlothian police, tips are received about the case on a daily basis.
 As of 2022, a podcast called True Crime Broads discusses the case, and was first launched with the intention of keeping people talking about the case.
 The podcast creators also maintain a billboard advertising the $150,000 reward for any information that could help solve the murder.